YGOProTH/Database/README.md

 * Can read any remote YGOPro database in JSON form.
 * Can retrieve and convert all card data into a readable format.
 * Converts all YGOPro databases in the /cdbs folder to the /dbs folder in JSON format.
+* Can display cards on-page [you need your own images.
+CardID.jpg]
+* Can search individual databases

 ##Current Issues

 * Missing a GUI
 * Needs to finish Functions file
 * ~~Out of memory when Setcode library is added.~~
+* Breaks when URL is manually edited outside it's purpose.

 ##To do

-* Create a web-page
+* ~~Create a web-page~~
+* Add Strings/Database specific resources
 * Add Web UI
-* Add Web-based Card Manager
+* Add Web-based Card Managers

 * Optimize code for speed and performance